 If the myelin basic protein level is greater than 9 ng/mL, myelin is actively breaking down.

-Lublin FD, Miller AE.
-Multiple sclerosis and other inflammatory demyelinating diseases of the central nervous system.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Bradley: Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 58.
+Houtchens MK, Lublin FD, Miller AE, et al. Multiple sclerosis and other inflammatory demyelinating diseases of the central nervous system.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
+Bradley’s Neurology in Clinical Practice.
+6th ed.
+Philadelphia, Pa: Saunders Elsevier; 2012:chap 54.